BEST LAPTOPS OF THE YEAR | 2016

-For Digital Weekly’s dedicated staff of editors, lead analysts and reviewers testing and analyzing hordes of tech gadgets, 2016 has been a pretty successful year.
+For PCVerge’s dedicated staff of editors, lead analysts and reviewers testing and analyzing hordes of tech gadgets, 2016 has been a pretty successful year.
 It’s been an year where we’ve seen tech giants release new gadgets into the markets, some systems get smaller, varying successes and failures, some gadgets get recalled and of course new processors.

 For Digital Weekly’s dedicated staff of editors, lead analysts and reviewers testing and analyzing hordes of tech gadgets, 2016 has been a pretty successful year.
 It’s been an year where we’ve seen tech giants release new gadgets into the markets, some systems get smaller, varying successes and failures, some gadgets get recalled and of course new processors.
 The vast majority of these products are just okay, and there are always some that get thumbs down.
 Thankfully, however, the tech industry, outlets and shops make available some genuinely fantastic specimens for these nerds to tinker with.